tonyskim/DPPN/README.md

 <pre><code>$> conda list</code></pre>

-Now, You can import all the meterials in the repository, then execute the script, DPPN.ipynb.
-Please follow the step-by-step guides as describe in DPPN.ipynb.
+Now, you can import all the materials in the repository and execute the script, DPPN.ipynb.
+Please follow the step-by-step guides as described in DPPN.ipynb.